acquia/blt/readme/local-development.md

 To execute Behat tests using the 'drupal' driver on a Drupal VM environment, you must do the following:

 1. SSH into the VM `drush @[project.machine_name].local ssh`, where [project.machine_name] is the value that you set in blt.yml.
-1. Execute behat tests `blt tests:behat`.
+1. Execute behat tests `blt tests:behat:run`.

 Alternatively, you may choose to write only behat tests that utilize the Drupal Extension's "drush" driver.
-Doing this will allow you to run `blt tests:behat` from the host machine.
+Doing this will allow you to run `blt tests:behat:run` from the host machine.

 ## Using Acquia Dev Desktop for BLT-generated projects